BrianHenryIE/bh-wp-logger/README.md

 # Status

 To date I think it has been used mostly by me, i.e. internal projects.
-There are no egrarious issues.
+There are no egregious issues.
 It _should_ work for everyone but I would like some feedback from others on how well it works for you.

 I'll start at Semver 1.0.0 once I've caught up with WPCS, PhpStan and PhpUnit.
 There's about 65 tests and 43% coverage.
 WPCS + PHPStan are both pretty good.